 Kansas law says that licensed Water Well Contractors must dig all wells.

 However, an exception allows property owners to work on wells on their own property without a license.
-However, most counties have rules which specifically require licenses for work on a well.
+However, most counties have rules requiring licenses for work on a well.

-Becoming a licensed Water Well Contractor in Kansas requires you to apply, take a test, submit fees, and have insurance.
+Becoming a licensed Water Well Contractor in Kansas requires applying, taking a test, submitting fees, and having insurance.
 The license needs to be regularly updated.
 It probably isn’t worth it to become licensed just to work on your own well legally.

 Rainwater harvesting is legal in Kansas.
 Some counties and cities even offer incentives like rebates on the cost of rain barrels.
 You do not need a permit for rain barrels when the water is used for nonpotable uses outside the house.